 Section A: are the offspring of two Koolies already recorded in the register’s Section B or Section A. The number of dogs registered in section A is now quite large indicating that the current gene pool is being bred from significantly.

-Section C: are dogs that are known Koolie crosses, or resemble or exhibit traits of other related working breeds but require one Koolie as one of the parents.
+Section C: are dogs that are known Koolie crosses, or resemble or exhibit traits of other related working breeds.
 This section was included because one of the club’s priorities is to maintain the working ability of the koolies.
 Because of unavailability of koolies to some people wanting to breed their good working Koolies they have been forced in previous generations to breed to other working breeds.
 This section gives those people wanting to bring a good working line back to pure Koolie breeding an opportunity to record them.
 The offspring of a Section C dog bred to a Section B or A dog is eligible for registration in Section B. The offspring of two Section C dogs remains in Section C. (The number of dogs registered in this section is very small.)
 Section C is in no way meant to create lines of cross bred dogs.
 Whole litters of first cross breeding will not be accepted for registration.
 This is a Koolie breed club, the aim of all breeders must be to improve and evolve the Koolie breed not to dilute and change the breed.

 There is also Section P: PET Section, this is for those Koolies that the breeder or owner feels are unsuitable for breeding.
 There are some Koolies for example with excess white colouring that could, if bred, produce blind or deaf puppies, but themselves are healthy dogs quite suitable as working dogs or companion dogs.
 No offspring will be registered from dogs in Section P. Those people giving a home to a rescue Koolie are invited to register their dogs here to also be part of our Koolie community.
 (The number of dogs registered in this section is small.)
 This section is not for registering cross bred dogs.